 Students will graduate with an understanding of the most fundamental underpinning of business: accounting.
-Their career prospects will be enhanced by learning core concepts in taxation, auditing, accounting information systems, and financial and managerial accounting.
+Their career prospects will be enhanced by learning core taxation, auditing, accounting information systems, and financial and managerial accounting concepts.

 Learn the Language of Business

-Students can enter the program with no accounting or business background and participate in learning experiences with professional and academically qualified faculty.
-Their studies prepare them for graduate studies and immediate contributions in the modern workforce.
+Students can enter the program without an accounting or business background and participate in learning experiences with professional and academically qualified faculty.
+Their studies prepare them for graduate studies and immediate contributions to the modern workforce.
 Student learning includes development of the functional knowledge, technical skills, and professionalism necessary to become successful leaders in their homes, the Church, and career.

 Find out if this degree is right for you!